Oldmakerrr/Oldmakerrr/README.md

 👨‍🔧 At the moment I work in [Gymber](https://github.com/GymberClub) and also participate in another [startup](https://github.com/Guidance-Inc), I have a pet project that is in the [App Store](https://apps.apple.com/us/app/army-builder-for-kt/id1636683900)

+🌱 I'm currently learning RxSwift and other new frameworks..

 📨 You can text me on [Telegram](https://t.me/VBerezinOld)